Esri/arcgis-maps-sdk-java-samples/src/main/java/com/esri/samples/raster/colormap_renderer/README.md

 <ol>
   <li>Create a <code>Raster</code> from a raster file</li>
   <li>Create a <code>RasterLayer</code> from the raster</li>
-  <li>Create a <code>List<Integer></code> representing colors.
+  <li>Create a <code>List&lt;Integer&gt;</code> representing colors.
 Colors at the beginning of the list replace the darkest values in
-  the raster and colors at the end of the list replaced the brightest values of the raster.
+  the raster and colors at the end of the list replaced the brightest values of the raster.</li>
 </ol>

 <h2>Features</h2>